elacuesta/scrapy-pyppeteer/README.md

     `method` should be the name of the coroutine, `*args` and `**kwargs` are passed to the function call._

+    _The coroutine result will be stored in the `PageCoroutine.result` attribute_

     For instance,
     ```python
     PageCoroutine("screenshot", options={"path": "quotes.png", "fullPage": True})